We have tried to anticipate most of the common questions that tend to be asked, if you want to find out more feel free to contact us…

 I don’t have cancer why should I do this?

-…The sad truth is that cancer can touch the lives of anyone… someone gets the devastating news every 20 minutes in the UK alone.
+…The sad truth is that cancer can touch the lives of anyone… we used to say someone gets the devastating news every 20 minutes in the UK alone, sadly this statistic is now every 14 minutes.
 It does not discriminate by race, age, gender or lifestyle… indeed the fit and healthy are just as vulnerable.
 Search wide enough and we will all know someone who has been affected.